Location:

 Tests whether to draw the animation.

-True if the window is completely hidden AND there is no requirement to continue drawing the animation, otherwise false.
+If the window is completely hidden/obscured there is normally no need to

 const CFbsScreenDevice* ScreenDevice();